vgXhc/closed-bus-stops/index.markdown

 1. You notice a stop closing sign in your neighborhood.
 2. Write down or take a picture of the 4-digit stop number.
-3. Download the pdf file for that stop.
+3. Download the pdf file for that stop. (scroll down on this page)
 4. Print the sign.
 5. Install the sign at the bus stop.